 Spacers in brief

-- Spacers are devices that help you get the best from your medicine if you use a metered dose inhaler (MDI).
+- Spacers are large, empty devices (or tubes) that are usually made out of plastic.
+They help you get the best from your asthma medicine if you use a metered dose inhaler (MDI).

 - There are several different brands of spacer that fit different inhalers.
-They are available on prescription.
+They are all available on prescription, or you can buy them from a pharmacist.

-- If you use a spacer, you get many benefits: it's easier to get the right amount of medicine, it's easier to get the medicine into your lungs, where it's needed, it may mean you can use less medicine and it can reduce the risk of side effects.
+- If you, or your child, use a spacer, it’s easier to get the right amount of medicine straight to your lungs where it’s needed.
+This may mean you need to use less medicine overall.
+Using a spacer device can also reduce the risk of side effects from your medicine.

 - Your GP, asthma nurse or pharmacist should show you how to use your inhaler and spacer properly so that every dose is effective.